-The Principle of Existence in LC asserts that: A concept A exists if and only if there is an agent who is conscious of the concept.
+The Principle of Existence in LC asserts that: A concept Δ exists if and only if there is an agent who is conscious of the concept.
 Since the present research is primarily concerned with modeling propositional or declarative knowledge, another important principle may hold in general, the so-called Principle of Invariance which says that: a knowledge set of a reasoning agent is invariant with respect to any finite permutation of its constituent propositions.

 Assume that the Principle of Invariance does not hold for LC.

 So, order-sensitivity is preserved in LC and one can give an alternative formulation of knowing an atomic proposition from its uniquely associated concept expressing propositions.
-This formulation of knowing depends on the restrictive Principle of Linguistic Competence: all of the reasoning agents know the language they communicate in.
+This formulation of knowing depends on the restrictive Principle of Linguistic communicate in.
 Then given a valid formula f, the following result holds in LC + LK:

-$$(C \& K) CON(p) \& CON(q) \& ...
-CON(r) \rightarrow KNOW(f)$$ provided that: the order of p, q, ..., r is preserved and p, q, ..., r are the only propositions appearing in f.
-The $INT(p) \cap ... \cap INT(r)$ is a subset of the INT(f), k \in INT(f) and k $\in \cap INT(p)$ where p is any of the constituent concepts of f.
+Competence: all of the reasoning agents know the language they provided that: the order of p, q, ..., r is preserved and p, q, ..., r are the only propositions appearing in f.
+The $INT(p) \cap ... \cap INT(r)$ is a subset of the INT(f), $k \in INT(f)$ and $k \in \cap INT(p)$ where p is any of the constituent concepts of f.
 The result, due to the restrictions, is not a particularly useful one.
 Also, from a computational standpoint, one may envision an infinite number of concept expression propositions appearing in the valid formula f.